Damages (TV series): Season five

 Attention then turns to the custody case.
 Ellen has the blood that was on the card she had with her the day she was attacked tested and finds out the identity of Patrick (the murderer).
 Ellen has her investigator track and find him.
 She offers Patrick immunity if he testifies against Patty.
 He agrees.
 The story has now caught up to the future shown in the premiere and Ellen is seen walking to her office through the alley.
 The scene then cuts to Patrick and the investigator in Ellen's office, worried that Ellen is two hours late.
 They call the detectives to have Patty arrested.
 As the two men search the roof, they discover Ellen unconscious in the alley below.
 As they both seem to run down to help her, only the investigator does as Patrick goes back to the office to find Michael, who has just arrived.
 As Ellen is being revived, a scan picture is found in her bag, revealing she is pregnant.
 Once awake, Ellen goes back to her office to find Michael dead, having been shot by Patrick.
 Patty is told about this in a mimed scene.
 At the end of the series finale, the final scene takes place "a few years from now" showing Patty entering a shop to find Ellen with her daughter.
 In her limo, Patty has a vision of Ellen coming to thank her for everything she has done.
 Instead, Ellen walks away, telling her daughter that she knew "that woman" back when she was a lawyer.
-Her daughter says Ellen is not a lawyer any more.
+Her daughter says Ellen is not a lawyer anymore.
 Ellen walks with her daughter and tells her that they're going to visit her dad at the VA (the Department of Veterans Affairs) which means the child's father is Chris Sanchez.
 The scene ends with a closeup on Patty's face; she sits with a stoic expression on her face in silence.